aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 used the corresponding input or produced the corresponding output, as illustrated in section :ref:`2020_virtual_aiidagraph`.

-For a more programmatic approach, you can get a represenation of the inputs and outputs of a node, say ``calc``, through the following methods:
+For a more programmatic approach, you can get a representation of the inputs and outputs of a node, say ``calc``, through the following methods:

 .. code:: python